Skip to content

 OpenDTU supports the ESP32 family of microcontrollers.

-Depending on the inverter to be addressed, different RF modules are required.
-The HM series requires the NRF24L01+ module, while the HMS/HMT series requires the CMT2300A module.
 Please see the inverter overview to see if your inverter is supported and to determine the required RF module.

 For an easy start, use a "NodeMCU32 ESP32 DEVKIT DOIT" or "ESP32 NodeMCU Development Board" with an ESP32-S3 or ESP-WROOM-32 chipset on it.